-Domain hierarchy and ownership — All things subdomains.
+- Domain Hierarchy and Ownership — All things subdomains.
 How they can be structured, created, and managed.

 Unstoppable Domains are built on CNS — the Crypto Name Service.
 CNS is a set of smart contracts on the Ethereum blockchain that govern how domains are created and used.
 Although it serves a similar purpose as a traditional DNS system, CNS has architectural differences that change the interaction model significantly.
 For example, CNS domains are owned irrevocably.
 They do not need to be renewed and cannot be reclaimed by Unstoppable Domains.
-Once claimed, users have complete control of their domains.
+Once minted, members have complete control of their domains.

 Every CNS domain is issued as an ERC-721 token.
-Building on this standard makes it easier for developers to integrate with Unstoppable Domains and it lets users manage their domain ownership from any compatible wallet, exchange, or marketplace.
+Building on this standard makes it easier for developers to integrate with Unstoppable Domains and it lets members manage their domain ownership from any compatible wallet, exchange, or marketplace.

 The two central components of CNS are its

 Registry is a map (or dictionary) from domain names to an owner address and a

 Resolver is a map from domain names to the records associated with that domain (cryptocurrency addresses, etc.).